KheftKetab/Back/README.md

 # KheftKetab Sample Project

-Sample project to test and learn `django-rest-framework` and test it.
-As expected it'll be an open-source project to help others join and contribute to add features.
+An open-source project to test and learn `django-rest-framework`.

  ## How to run.

  - Make sure that you have installed `python` programming language and `virtualenv` package, using the following commands: